 Kathy & Matt Pavlovich

-Kairos Quest curriculum is all about helping kids develop an awareness of God's presence.
-It gives kids a biblical framework for their lives by exploring the two big ideas from Scripture: relationship and responsibility.
-We want to help kids discover what it means to live as a child of God and how God wants to use them to bring His kingdom to earth.
+Our Approach is about helping kids develop an awareness of God's presence.
+While providing a biblical framework, we want kids to explore the two big ideas from Scripture: relationship and responsibility.
+We want to help kids discover what it means to live as a child of God and how God wants to use them..

-We want kids to be part of worship was well as have multiple voices who teach, encourage, guide, and play with them.
+Inter-Generational.
+We like to include kids as part of worship was well as have multiple voices who teach, encourage, guide, and play with them.
 We encourage every parent find their place within our family ministry because it will equip you (as much as them) in sharing, illustrating, and practicing faith.
 Similarly, we welcome additional voices from teens to empty nesters to be part of nurturing faith in young lives.

 We chose to have kids in our worship for much of our gathering simply because we want to have them worship, pray, give, and learn alongside one another.
 We welcome the occasional “joyful noise”.
 It is during our hospitality and teaching time that we excuse kids to a 45 minute kid-focused and experiential learning time.

-We recognize some of the challenges with being a new cross-cultural resident – adjustment to a new culture, craving the familiar of home, the language and idiomatic expressions.
+We recognize some of the challenges with being a new cross-cultural resident – adjustment to a new culture, craving the familiar of home, the language.
 We know there can be loneliness, isolation, cultural barriers and biases.
 We also recognize you can be a resident of a city but until you’re welcomed into someone’s home, it's hard to feel feel settled much less accepted.

 We also host regular "Have 2 / Share 1" weekends where we spend some quality time with people who’s needs are different than our own.
 In Luke 3, John challenges the people, “If you have two shirts, give one to the poor.
 If you have food, share it with those who are hungry.”
 To that end, we visit, encourage, and offer simple support (i.e. grocery, toiletry, and quality used clothing items).
 In practicing Hospitality, we don't want to make room for our friends but the strangers as well.
 And throughout scripture, God invites us to invites us to care to the foreigner.